-Eagle Peak Trail is a 4.3 mile moderately trafficked out and back trail located near Descanso, CA that features beautiful wild flowers and is rated as moderate.
+Eagle Peak Trail is a 4.3 mile moderately trafficked out and back trail located near Descanso, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.

 Beautiful views at the top!
 The trail is difficult to follow.
 I had downloaded the trail from AllTrails and it looked like we were hiking parallel to it, but I figured that my GPS was slightly off.
 As it turns out, we had taken the wide right path when we should have taken the very faint left trail at a wide sandy spot.
 We were able to bushwack over to the main trail after ascending a bit to the rocky part.
 On the way down, we lost the trail again and regained it after some use of the alltrails map on my phone.
 I was surprised by the heat on the trail back.
 We started at 8:20 am and were back to our car by 11:20 at a slow pace due to the heat.